Get Your Texas Medical Marijuana Card Online - Fast CURT Approval

 Compassionate and Convenient Care

-Every patient is connected with a Texas-licensed medical provider who understands the Texas medical marijuana program.
+Every patient is connected with a Texas-licensed physician who understands the Texas medical marijuana program.
+All physicians strongly believe in the benefits of medical cannabis and believe in helping patients legally access cannabis treatment.
 Consultations are confidential, supportive, and tailored to your health needs.

 Renewing Your Texas Medical Cannabis Certification

-Renewing your Texas medical card is quick and similar to your first appointment.
+Renewing a Texas mmj card is quick and similar to your first appointment:

 Book an appointment with a CannabisMD TeleMed physician